Updated April 2026

 • Increase the excess if you can absorb smaller losses

 Disclaimer: Pricing is indicative only, based on publicly available information and general market observations.
-These are not quotes.
+These figures are not quotes.
 Actual premiums depend on the provider, cover level, wedding cost, excess and specific policy features.
 Always obtain a direct quote from the provider.

 Ways to Save on Wedding Insurance